United States women's national rowing team

 The United States National Women's Rowing Team is a select group of elite female athletes who represent the United States in international rowing competitions.
 The team first competed at the Olympics in 1976 and has had a multitude of successes.
-The implementation of Title IX during the 1970s had a large and positive impact on women's collegiate rowing, and allowed for a growth in interest and talent in order for the creation of the national team.
-The team is selected through a competitive, in-depth process that is facilitated by USRowing each year.
-Tom Terhaar served as the national women's head coach from 2001 until fall of 2021, and was a large part of the team's success in the past decade.
+The implementation of Title IX during the 1970s had a positive impact on women's collegiate rowing, and allowed for a growth in talent.
+The team is selected each year through a process that is facilitated by USRowing.
+Tom Terhaar served as the national women's head coach from 2001 until 2021.
 The team's eight (8+) won the gold medal at every summer Olympics between 2004 and 2016, finishing fourth at the 2021 Olympics.
 The US women's crew won every World Rowing Championships from 2005 through 2016.

 History

 The first international race that included the United States women's rowing team took place at the 1976 Summer Olympics in Montreal.
 Prior to that summer, the United States women's rowing team did not compete at an international level.
 Other countries, like Germany and Russia, had strong national teams, and were already pushing to be recognized in international competitions.
 The International Rowing Federation, or FISA, began recognizing European women's teams in international competitions, which led to women's rowing becoming an Olympic sport.
 The International Rowing Federation introduced a women's commission in 1969, with the primary focus being the allowance of women to row at the Olympics and World Championships.
 As a result of the commission, six women's boat categories were added to the 1974 World Rowing Championships.
 This addition created more momentum towards the approval and inclusion of women's races at the Olympics, and in 1976 the same six races were officially added to the Olympic Games.
 The races were initially 1000 meters, but the International Rowing Federation pushed to change the race to the standard 2000 meters that men raced.
 This change was also implemented in the Olympics.
 Today, the same six races at the standard 2000 meters are held at international competitions.